Last modified on December 04, 2024, at 17:00 UTC

 Read about the Iron Age and Saxon origins of Combe Martin; the medieval Lords of the Manor, and local stories of a Great Hall in Combe Martin during the 1300s.

-And of course, about the historic Combe Martin silver mines worked over seven centuries.
+The historic Combe Martin silver mines were worked over seven centuries.
 Our part of Exmoor also belongs to the historic Blackmore Country.

 The way names were recorded in historical documents could vary.
 Scribes and record keepers often wrote names phonetically, leading to multiple versions of the same name.